 Optional Bendable Nose Piece

-You can use bendable flat jewelry wire or florist wire to make a nose piece.
+You can use bendable flat jewelry wire, florist wire or even a pipe cleaner to make a nose piece.
 If you use wire, bend the ends in so they’re not sharp.
 I had some old painting masks, so I was able to cut the bendable nose pieces off those to use on these new masks.

 If you like this pattern, please share using #stitchwerxfacemask on Facebook and Instagram!
 Be sure to tag us too!
 Thanks for using this Stitchwerx Designs pattern!
 Happy Sewing!